cowtrix/lrtw/lrtw/wwwroot/blog/How do we build organisations that want to build safe AI.md

 An effective Safety Team must simultaneously be independent from the parent organisation, and yet closely interwoven with its operations.
 This demands a hybrid solution - a tradeoff - between those two properties of organisational structure.
 This means that a robust safety process must have the following properties:

-### 1. Safety Teams must have agnostic funding & finances
+### 1. Safety Teams must have agnostic funding & finances.

 Allowing Safety Teams to be funded through the methods traditionally utilised in an organisation is not possible.
 The risk of exerting control over the Team via quid-pro-quo arrangements or denial of funds is too high.
 There are a few solutions to this that I can see: